|This is a work in progress: lots of writing, formatting, revising, proofing left to do! — David McMurrey|

 Simple-word version: Whatever their origin, these Germanic dialects eventually merged to a degree and formed what is today called Old English.

 Big-word version: Whatever their provenance, these Germanic dialects eventually amalgamated to a degree and formulated what is contemporaneously denominated as Old English.

 Simple-word version: The Norman conquest of England in 1066 greatly influenced the evolution of the language.

 Big-word version: The Norman conquest of England in 1066 had great efficaciousness upon the transmogrification of the vernacular.

 Simple-word version: For about 300 years after this, the Normans used Anglo-Norman, which was close to Old French, as the language of the court, law and administration.

-Big-word version: For an approximation of 300 years subsequent to the invasion, the Normans used Anglo-Norman, which was in lexical proximity to Old French, was the parlance of the court, law, and administration.
+Big-word version: For an approximation of 300 years subsequent to the invasion, the Normans used Anglo-Norman, which was in lexical proximity to Old French, as the parlance of the court, law and administration.

 Simple-word version: By the latter part of the fourteenth century, when English had replaced French as the language of law and government, Anglo-Norman borrowings had contributed roughly 10,000 words to English, of which 75% remain in use.